Noise sensitivity of random walks on groups: Noise sensitivity and Liouville property

-The above proof can probably be generalized to groups with hyperbolic properties.
+The above proof can probably be generalised to groups with hyperbolic properties.
 However in full generality, it is not clear if sublinearly close points have close actions on the harmonic measure.

 \begin{theorem} If $(G,\mu)$ is partially entropy noise sensitive, then $(G,\mu)$ is Liouville. \end{theorem}

 This is one direction of Conjecture \ref{conj:entropy}.